Frequently Asked Questions

 Will there be an Open Evening?

-There will be an online information session in February 2018.
+There will be an online information session May 1st, 2019.
 Interested people will need to register for this event.